Lower School Curriculum Summaries: Nest Preschool-Gr. 5

 Diversity, Equity, and Inclusion

-Unity & Diversity classes in the Lower School for Grades 4 & 5 are designed to provide students vocabulary, concept historical knowledge, and skills they need to understand the ways socially significant identities, affect all of us; develop critical thinking and emotional skills to discuss specific socially significant identities and develop the ability and resiliency to engage in conversations about difference while simultaneously developing understanding of their own identities and assumptions/beliefs of other identities.
+Unity & Diversity classes in the Lower School for Grades 4 & 5 are designed to provide students vocabulary, concept historical knowledge, and skills they need to understand the ways socially significant identities, affect all of us; develop critical thinking and emotional skills to discuss specific socially significant identities and develop the ability and resiliency to engage in conversations about difference while simultaneously developing an understanding of their own identities and assumptions/beliefs of other identities.
 The course helps students make the connection between social capital/personal privilege and systemic privilege and empowers them to practice inclusion, activism, and allyship.

-In Grade 5, the Health Education faculty work to introduce students to the concept of health and wellness, including decision making for health concerns and related situations, that they will encounter, directly or indirectly, in early adolescent years.
+In Grade 5, the Health Education faculty work to introduce students to the concept of health and wellness, including decision-making for health concerns and related situations, that they will encounter, directly or indirectly, in early adolescent years.
 Students and teachers will discuss the topics, review factual health information, participate in group activities such as developing their own health “infomercials” for kids; writing a healthy menu for school lunch, and visiting the athletic trainer in the weight room.

 In addition to specific goals for each grade level, our two other goals are to support various school initiatives and programs and a life-long love of reading.
 Lower School has two librarians, one for Early Childhood and one for Elementary.
 Each collaborates within theto encourage children’s curiosity and provide enrichment to the social studies units they study in school.
 Aerie rotations expose kids to primary sources and small research projects.
-Along, with Paule Craton, our Lower School Tech Facilitator, each grade level in the elementary division has classes on what it means to be a responsible Digital Citizen.
+Along with our dedicated Lower School Tech Facilitator, each grade level in the elementary division has classes on what it means to be a responsible Digital Citizen.
 Classes include internet safety, plagiarism, and how to cite sources in research.

 The Lower School Spanish Program prepares students to understand and communicate in spoken Spanish at a novice level.
 The primary goal is to achieve familiarity and confidence with oral communication in Spanish.
 An emphasis is placed on learning specific word patterns so that expressions become automatic and natural for students.

 By the time students leave the 5th grade, we hope that they have a willingness and ability to comprehend spoken Spanish and show their understanding through language and physical response.
-Among the outcomes, is the ability to ask and reply in a variety of situations such as greetings, expressing one’s name and personal preferences and describing family, friends and daily surroundings.
+Among the outcomes, is the ability to ask and reply in a variety of situations such as greetings, expressing one’s name and personal preferences, and describing family, friends, and daily surroundings.

-Cross-curricular units enhance the curriculum of each grade exploring topics such as animals in Africa, sea mammals and the rain forest in Spanish.
+Cross-curricular units enhance the curriculum of each grade exploring topics such as animals in Africa, sea mammals, and the rain forest in Spanish.
 Other units introduce the students to Latino history and influence in the United States through which students acquire an understanding of different cultures and traditions.
-The skills these students learn during the study of Spanish will help them be successful in whatever language they choose to study in the Middle and Upper School.
+The skills these students learn during the study of Spanish will help them be successful in whatever language they choose to study in Middle and Upper School.

 The Physical Education faculty emphasize cooperation and teamwork while teaching the students new skills and fundamentals of exercise.
 Scaffolding grade by grade, we advance to basic athletic skills, learning new ones each week, including jumping, throwing, kicking, and dribbling.
-Student enjoy the class as they implement these skills in games such as Frogs and Flies, Multi-Ulti, Soccer Pin Knock Down, and Dribbling Relays designed to increase their abilities and fitness levels, challenged the students physically and highlight listening and cooperation.
+Students enjoy the class as they implement these skills in games such as Frogs and Flies, Multi-Ulti, Soccer Pin Knock Down, and Dribbling Relays designed to increase their abilities and fitness levels, challenged the students physically, and highlight listening and cooperation.
 We start every class with some basic exercises in an effort to get the students’ heart rates up and build core strength.